ibnIrshad/canvas-cptool/README.md

 # Features

 * Abstract away the entire OAuth2 Token Request Flow in a single line of code
-* Prevent access to a page using a python decorator for a user without Canvas authentication (i.e. a valid token)
+* Prevent access to a page using a python decorator for unauthenticated users
 * Make memcachable API calls in one line
 * Do all of the above with error handling taken care of; Exceptions are raised with (hopefully) helpful messages